13 Kinds of Facials | How to Pick the Best One for You

 They say this because medical spas, dermatology, and plastic surgery practices can treat skin conditions, like acne, wrinkles and skin discoloration, much more effectively.
 They'll also be able to check for skin cancer - something you should have done every year.

 “If you’re talking about a standard facial” (usually a cleaning, followed by a skin analysis, exfoliation, pimple extraction if needed, a mask, and moisturizer.
-There might also be a massage, a steam treatment, or a light peel.) “those are about improving the appearance of skin here and now,” says Dr. Adam Friedman, an associate professor of dermatology and director of translational research at George Washington University.
+There might also be a massage, a steam treatment, or a light peel.) “those are about improving the appearance of skin here and now,” says Dr. Friedman.

 And Ushma Neill, editor-at-large of the Journal of Clinical Investigation and vice president of scientific education and training at Memorial Sloan Kettering Cancer Center, agrees that facials can temporarily moisturize your skin - and that they're good for removing pimples and blemishes.
 "But when it comes to many of the fancier, pricier services that claim to combat aging or inflammation—everything from ozone and antioxidant treatments to stem-cell extract applications - most of that stuff is 'complete malarkey.'"